V. WHO’S WHO? WHERE’S WHERE?

 Edgar Allan Poe

 People suddenly pop up out of nowhere, appear, disappear, are never identified, play no obvious role in narrative continuity.
 (One is reminded of the cryptic, recurrent appearance of the Man in the Mackintosh in Joyce’s Ulysses.
 The penultimate episode of Ulysses also has a celestial resonance with L'eclisse.
 Has not Antonioni also spoken to us of the lethargy of nescient matter: the apathy of the stars?)
 Examples that have already been mentioned include both the Drunkard and the woman in the window across from the apartment of Piero’s parents (also functioning as a mirror image).
 Some of these transients reappear in the coda of the film, such as the jockey or the nursemaid.
 The camera may linger upon them in a lazy manner, inviting us to question their identity, their importance, their existence.
 At the Verona airport--a hole in time, a true suspension of cinematic momentum, temps mort as described by Chatman--we watch Vittoria watching others . . . and as Antonioni shows us the objects of her regard, we are invited to gaze upon them as well.
-Two seemingly incongruous black men sitting on a bench, a man lounging at a bar with a beer eying Vittoria, two men conversing at an outside table, suddenly become the center of the camera’s attention.
+Two seemingly incongruous black men sitting on a bench, a man lounging at a bar with a beer eying Vittoria, two white men conversing at an outside table, suddenly become the center of the camera’s attention.
 If one strains one’s ear and eavesdrops on the faint conversation of these two Americans, one hears one of the men saying to the other, “We’re the center of attraction . . .” a typically small but meaningful, little joke on Antonioni’s part.
 Centrifugal force in Antonioni’s films is such that the center of attention seems to be routinely drawn out of orbit to be propelled like Anna of L’avventura to God knows where.
 The very ending of L'eclisse with its image of a luminous orb may be seen as an embrace of Copernicus, men and women cast outward to the third planet from the Sun.
 Rifkin (p.
 148) goes so far as to say that in The Passenger, Locke is not the true subject of the film.
 May one likewise say that the main characters of L'eclisse are not Vittoria and Piero, but a broken stick and matchbook, the Remains of a Day?

 Marta's apartment